List of General Hospital characters introduced in the 2020s: Esme Prince

 Esme Prince, played by Avery Kristen Pohl, first appeared on August 16, 2021.
 She is the daughter of Ryan Chamberlain (Jon Lindstrom) and Heather Webber (Alley Mills), the maternal half sister of Steven Webber (Scott Reeves) and Franco Baldwin (Howarth), the niece of Kevin Collins, the cousin of Livvie Locke (Kelly Monaco), and the granddaughter of Alice Grant and Victor Collins (Nicholas Pryor).
 In February 2023, Esme welcomed her first child, Ace Cassadine, who was conceived from her one-night stand with Nikolas Cassadine (Marcus Coloma), who was born at Wyndemere Castle with the help of his grandmother, Laura (Francis) and his great-uncle, Kevin.

 Pohl departed the role on January 31, 2024.
 In storyline, Esme and Spencer Cassadine (Nicholas Alexander Chavez) go overboard during a confrontation aboard the yacht he rented into the waters, and are presumed dead.
+She reprised the role during the December 5, 2025, episode.

 Marshall Ashford

 Marshall Ashford, portrayed by Robert Gossett, made his first appearance on October 18, 2021.
 Initially a recurring cast member, Gossett was upgraded to regular status as of April 2022.

 In October 2021, a mysterious man arrives in Port Charles, and begins taking an interest in both Curtis Ashford (Donnell Turner) and his nephew, TJ Ashford (Tajh Bellow).
 Initially suspecting him to be connected to Cyrus, Curtis later confronts him at which point the man introduces himself as Marshall Ashford, Curtis's presumed dead father.
 Curtis attempts to pursue answers about Marshall's whereabouts over the decades; Marshall is evasive, only indicating he stayed away to keep his family safe.